unovue/radix-vue/docs/content/overview/installation.md

 ## Nuxt modules

-Since [v0.1.18](https://github.com/radix-vue/radix-vue/releases/tag/v0.1.18), Radix Vue has introduced Nuxt modules.
+Radix Vue offers Nuxt modules support.

 In `nuxt.config.ts`, simply add `radix-vue/nuxt` into the modules, and it will auto-imports all the components for you.